 Why is service so important to you?

-Over 50,000 children “age-out” of foster care each year (based on statistics) and they are left to fend for themselves.
-They are either homeless, in gangs, prostitution, strip dancing, committing crimes, in jail and/or dead….
+[As] children age out of foster care each year, they are left to fend for themselves.
+They either [end up] homeless, in gangs, [involved in] prostitution, strip dancing, committing crimes, in jail or dead …

 When did you decide that being a non-profit professional spoke to your career goals?